This program is a LIVE INTERACTIVE Webinar. Live webinars are considered live credits, not distance learning.

 This course will consist of basic and advanced mathematics for land surveyors.
 The purpose of this course is to present basic math concepts and principles useful to survey computations.
 It is important for land surveyors to have a solid understanding of arithmetic, algebra, geometry, and trigonometry basics.
 This unit is not designed as a complete math course, but rather as an overview and guide to computation processes unique to surveying and mapping such as general surveying, boundary surveying, cartography, map projections, GIS, remote sensing, photogrammetry, geodesy, surveying applications, and measurement theory.
 The advance survey mathematics will help seminar attendees to recognize solution formats and then make correct and effective use of the appropriate methods to solve complex survey problems.
 Overview of advanced mathematics for land surveyors emphasizes mathematical concepts and principles rather than computation.
 This will include overview of college algebra, pre-calculus, trigonometry, analytic geometry, differential and integral calculus, linear algebra, numerical analysis, probability and statistics, advanced calculus, error theory, and analysis.
 Surveyors will find math operations, fundamental and advanced mathematical skills addressed in this course very useful in both educational and professional careers.

-Mr. Avinash Prasad is a Licensed Professional Engineer and Land Surveyor with more than 25 years of civil engineering and project management experience.
-As a registered professional engineer and land surveyor (NJ, NY, CT, MA, RI), he specializes in bridge asset management and structural evaluation of bridges, particularly suspension bridges.
-He is currently researching bridge asset management for his doctoral dissertation at New York University.
-He has received dual MS degrees in Civil Engineering and Engineering Management from NJIT and a BS degree in Civil Engineering from India.
-He has more than 1000 hours of continuing professional education as instructor/participating professional.
-He is a NJ state certified emergency medical technician (EMT), emergency medical responder (EMR), and firefighter (FF).
-He is also a certified CPR, AED administer.
-He is a fellow of American Society of Civil Engineers and an active member of several professional organizations such as: AREMA, PMI, AISC, NYSAPLS, IPWE, IRT and IIBE.
-The ASCE, Railway Age and Railway Track & Structure conference.
+Mr. Avinash Prasad is a Licensed Professional Engineer, Land Surveyor with more than three decades of professional experience in civil engineering, surveying & management field since his graduation.
+He has recently earned Doctor of Philosophy degree from New York University in Civil Engineering.
+He has double Master of Science Degrees in Civil Engineering and Engineering Management from New Jersey institute of technology, NJ and BS Degree in Civil Engineering.
+He has more than 2000 hours of continuous professional education as instructor/participating professional (1990-2021) excluding formal education.
+He is a (NJ) state certified emergency medical technician (EMT), emergency medical responder (EMR), fire fighter (FF).
+He is a FELLOW of American Society of Civil Engineers and also an active member of several professional organizations such as: AREMA, PMI, AISC, NYSAPLS etc. His technical papers were accepted in multiple ASCE journals and various other organizations like ASCE, AREMA & NYSAPLS conference proceedings for presentation and or publication multiple times.